mohofar/PedVision/Readme.md

 3. **Repeat Step 2 and 3 for Subsequent Rounds**

 ## Testing the Pipeline
 To test the trained PedVision pipeline, follow the Step 1 checklist.
-Just instead of putting your test images in `unlabelled_samples`, put them in `test_data\input\` folder.
+Just put your images in `test_data\input\` folder.
 After first running the following comment, all processed images will be saved in related folders and the next time you run it, you will get the visualization result very fast for each `img_name`you select.
+The following is an example of testing on the `8992.png` image.
 ```
 python PedVisionCode/main.py  --round 1 --num_classes 5 --test_model y --img_name 8992
 ```

-## Other Considerations

-### Changing CLS Model
-To use different networks for the CLS or ROI model, use the `--fine_tuning n` option and modify the code to include your network.
-Larger networks can improve results in later rounds.

 ## ToDo
 - [ ] Add recorded video tutorial